DanGamingTV/video-standards/standards/DCI.md

 Make sure not to confuse UHD and its regular counterparts.
 For example: Most consumer TVs that say "4K" are actually UHD 4K (3840x2160), which is VERY different from the DCI version of 4K with a resolution of 4096x2160!

+#### Excerpt from Delock

+> Ultra-HD or 4K or even 4K Ultra-HD?
+The current user gets confused mainly because manufacturers juggle with the names and partly, they use the same label for articles with different resolutions.
+Colloquial, resolutions with about 4000 pixels in the horizontal are called „4K“.
+More exactly it has to be distinguished between UHD and DCI resolution: UHD has 3840 x 2160 pixels like mentioned above.
+DCI (Digital Cinema Initiatives) is the 4K format used by digital cinemas and has a resolution of regularly 4096 x 2160 pixels.
+In technical view, 4K and UHD are different!<sup>[\[1\]](#1-ultra-hd--4k-resolution-by-delock)</sup>

 ~~DCI versions of general frame sizes like "DCI 4K" are referred to as just "4K" in this document (or whatever standard name it is)~~
 ### Main aspect ratios
 **Flat**: 1.85:1